A South Dakota Senate aide's allegation roils GOP politics

 In the past, however, Schoenbeck has called Frye-Mueller and others “wackadoodles” and funded campaigns to unseat them in primaries, with limited success.

-Noem has also clashed with the right-wing lawmakers and last year supported a number of campaigns to def — again, with limited success.
+Noem has also clashed with the right-wing lawmakers and last year supported a number of campaigns to defeat them — again, with limited success.

 As her political ambitions stretch beyond South Dakota, she has shown a willingness to concede to hardline conservatives.
 When House lawmakers advanced a bill in 2020 to ban gender-affirming medical procedures for transgender minors, she criticized the legislation as trying “to fill parenting gaps with more government.”
 This year her spokesman has voiced support for a similar proposal.